 a knob of butter per serving

-Place your boiling water in a thick based saucepan and add your rice and pinch of salt.
+Place your boiling water in a thick-based saucepan and add your rice and a pinch of salt.

 Stir whilst boiling for approximately 2 minutes or until the water has reduced by half.
 This helps that the milk doesn’t burn to the pan.

-Add your cinnamon stick and milk and bring to the boil all the while stirring with a flat-bottomed wooden spoon.
+Add your cinnamon stick and milk and bring to a boil all the while stirring with a flat-bottomed wooden spoon.

 When boiling turn down to a simmer and place the lid on and leave it to simmer for about 35 to 40 minutes.
 Stir every so often to avoid burning.

-Remove your cinnamon stick, serve and adorn with a knob of butter, grounded cinnamon and preferably brown sugar to taste.
+Remove your cinnamon stick, serve and adorn with a knob of butter, ground cinnamon and preferably brown sugar to taste.